Azure/azure-docs-powershell-azuread/azureadps-1.0/MSOnline/Get-MsolAdministrativeUnitMember.md

 ### Example 1: Get members of an administrative unit

 ```
-PS C:\> $AdminstrativeUnit = Get-MsolAdministrativeUnit -SearchString "West Coast"
+PS C:\> $AdministrativeUnit = Get-MsolAdministrativeUnit -SearchString "West Coast"
 PS C:\> Get-MsolAdministrativeUnitMember -AdministrativeUnitObjectId $AdminstrativeUnit.ObjectId
 ```

 The first command gets an administrative unit that matches a search string by using the [Get-MsolAdministrativeUnit](./Get-MsolAdministrativeUnit.md) cmdlet.
-The command stores the administrative unit in the $AdminstrativeUnit variable.
+The command stores the administrative unit in the $AdministrativeUnit variable.

-The second command returns all members of the administrative unit in $AdminstrativeUnit.
+The second command returns all members of the administrative unit in $AdministrativeUnit.

 ## PARAMETERS